-The Divine Service is celebrated every Sunday at 10 a.m. during the school year, 9 a.m. from June 1st through the 2nd Sunday in August and on announced Feast days throughout the Church Year.
+The Divine Service is celebrated every Sunday at 8:30 a.m. and 10 a.m. during the school year, 9 a.m. from June 1st through the 2nd Sunday in August and on announced Feast days throughout the Church Year.

 Worship at College Hill is Christ-centered and follows the pattern of sound words from Scripture called liturgy (Greek for “public service” or “divine service”).
 The liturgy is “Divine Service” because it is primarily God’s service to us.
 God gives, and we receive (Mk10:45; Lk 10:38-42).